bren-cere/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 ## 🎯 Challenge Overview

 - Create & deploy a Computer Vision AI agent using Cere’s AI stack – Doing something fun, creative, and viral-ready.
 Be sure to design your agent in such a way that brand assets can be included (e.g. company logo or a mascot) to customize the experience.
-- First **5 developers** to complete a fully functional filter that meets quality requirements will receive **$200 each**.
+- Each developer to deploy a creative AI Agent that can be used in our partner campaign will receive **$200 each**.
-- On top of that, any filters that **make the cut** and are used in a live partner campaign with real users!
+- On top of that, if your AI Agent is used in the live partner campaign you can win a bonus!
 You’ll earn an **additional $100** each time a user wins by using your AI agent.

 ## 🏆 Prizes